“Overlanding is driving somewhere remote, to eat something.”

 Premade systems like these can be expensive, but you can also make your own if you’re handy and have some hand tools.

-DIYing it also gives you the opportunity to make it the exact dimensions of your vehicle and camp kitchen gear.
+DIYing it also gives you the opportunity to make your setup the exact dimensions of your vehicle and camp kitchen gear.

 Here are some cool videos with inspiration for making your own drawer storage system for overland camping.